CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Try how the life of the good man suits thee, the life of him who is satisfied with his portion out of the whole, and satisfied with his own just acts and benevolent disposition." - Marcus Aurelius</p>
+<p>"Look within.
+Within is the fountain of good, and it will ever bubble up, if thou wilt ever dig." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->